limikael/couchdesigntool/README.md

 couchdesigntool
 ===============

-A tool for convenient management of CouchDB design documents.
+A tool for convenient management of CouchDB design documents

 Installation
 ============